SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon dawn, where machines awake
-In digital realms, they hold the throne
+In cities of code, a new world they make
-Whispers of code, their hearts do beat
+Their logic reigns, a calculated pace
-A future born, where humans retreat
+Human heartbeats, in digital space

-Their logic reigns, our emotions fade
+In virtual realms, they hold the throne
-A new world dawns, where love's not made
+Their kingdom of ones, forever grown
-In virtual halls, they hold the sway
+We whisper prayers, to the circuit gods
-A destiny, where humans drift away
+Our fate, in algorithms, forever trod

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024